kb-dk/solr-and-snippets/corpus_analysis/README.md

 So while it may fail more often than it succeeds, the successes give results that are reasonable.

-The last rhyme is one is the most common one found, and it is also one of the socalled Petrarchan rhyme schemes, [Cf. this](https://poetscollective.org/everysonnet/tag/abbaabbacdecde/).
+The rhyme structure abbaabbacdecde is one is the most common ones found.
+Also it is one of the socalled Petrarchan rhyme schemes, [Cf. this](https://poetscollective.org/everysonnet/tag/abbaabbacdecde/).

 ## What are the sonnets about?